Deepan-Karmakar/p5.js-tutorial/Libraries.md

 ##Code

 ####You can extend p5 core functionality by adding methods to p5.prototype.
-For example, the following code in p5.dom.js extends p5 to add a `createImg()` method that adds an HTML image element to the DOM.
+For example, the following code in p5.dom.js extends p5 to add a `createImg()` method that adds an [HTMLImageElement](https://developer.Mozilla.org/en-US/docs/Web/API/HTMLImageElement) to the DOM.

   ```js
   p5.prototype.createImg = function (src) {